 2. Email frequency and relevancy

 ISP will be stricter with you if you send emails daily.
 Also, there is no specific sending frequency because it depends on your industry.
-For example, a hiring company might send emails every day, whereas a wedding planning company occasionally sends emails.
+For example, a hiring company might send emails in bulk every day, whereas a wedding planning company occasionally sends emails.

 As discussed, you must try to segment your mailing list so that you don’t send the same message to everybody on your list.
 This will ensure that you are sending emails that are relevant to recipients.
 Along with relevancy, personalizing email content also has a significant impact on engagement and deliverability.